ImashaAV/ImashaAV.github.io/posts/2026-08-10-how-much-rent-verification.md

 For this exercise, I did verification of a data visualisation published by HowMuch.net.
 The goal was to select a visualisation from HowMuch.net, track down its original data source, and verify the source values against the values in the chart.
 I also identified variables in the chart, assessed whether the data aligned with the question and evaluated how reliable the source is.

 I chose HowMuch.net's *"Top 10 U.S. Cities by Fastest Growing and Declining Rent Prices"* (2021).
 This is a map showing the 10 U.S. cities with the largest percentage change in two-bedroom apartment rent prices, both increasing and decreasing.
-The reason I chose this visualisation is because I was interested in rent fluctuation as I myself live in a two-bedroom apartment in Melbourne.
+The reason I chose this visualisation is because I was interested in rent fluctuation as I too live in a two-bedroom apartment in Melbourne.

 ## Data source